lwu877/lwu877/README.md

 I'm a musician that does too much stuff.

 - 👀 I’m trying new things all the time - it's just that sometimes, my existing stuff takes priority
+- I'm well-versed in writing documentation and making pretty little interfaces.
+Coding, on the other hand?
+Maybe not...
 -  📫 How to reach me: [email me](mailto:lex@lexwu.com)

 <!---